 HavenLife is another life insurance fintech.
 Much like Bestow, the application process takes place completely online and is much quicker than traditional life insurance applications.
 However, the company’s life insurance policies are issued through MassMutual, one of the oldest, largest, and most respected life insurance companies in the country.

 Life insurance with no medical exam is not an across-the-board feature of HavenLife policies, but it does apply to many applicants.
-In fact, the company offers its InstantTerm policy, which requires no medical exam and is available to eligible applicants up to age 59 and for as much as $1 million.
+In fact, the company offers its Haven Simple policy, which requires no medical exam and is available to eligible applicants between 20 and 55.
+You can choose coverage between $25,000 and $500,000.

 But perhaps more significantly, HavenLife offers more generous fully medically underwritten life insurance plans to a larger number of applicants.
-For example, policy death benefits range from a low of $100,000 to as much as $3 million.
-What’s more, HavenLife offers policies to applicants up to age 64, though the maximum death benefit you can get between the ages of 60 and 64 is $1 million.
+Haven Term offers death benefits that range from a low of $250,000 to as much as $3 million.
+What’s more, HavenLife offers policies to adult US citizens up to age 64, though the maximum death benefit you can get between the ages of 60 and 64 is $1 million.